fryasdf/wp-bildog-website/wp-content/plugins/dynamic-featured-image/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J9FVY3ESPPD58
 Tags: dynamic featured image, featured image, post thumbnail, dynamic post thumbnail, multiple featured image, multiple post thumbnail
 Requires at least: 3.5
-Tested up to: 4.3
+Tested up to: 4.4.2
-Stable tag: 3.5.1
+Stable tag: 3.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Dynamically adds multiple featured image (post thumbnail) functionality to posts, pages and custom post types.

 == Description ==

 Dynamically adds multiple featured image or multiple post thumbnail functionality to your page, posts and custom post types.
 This plugin provides you an interface to add any number of featured image as you want without writing a single line of code.
 These featured images can then be collected by the various theme functions.

+> **IMPORTANT NOTE TO PREMIUM THEME DEVELOPERS:** If you are using this plugin in premium themes or earning profit from any means, you need to buy a license first.
+Drop a line to info [at] ankitpokhrel.com.np for more details.
+This doesn't apply in case of free themes.

+**Overview**

+Dynamic Featured Image enables the option to have MULTIPLE featured images within a post or page.
+This is especially helpful when you use other plugins, post thumbnails or sliders that use featured images.
+Why limit yourself to only one featured image if you can do some awesome stuffs with multiple featured image?
+DFI allows you to add different number of featured images to each post and page that can be collected by the various theme functions.

 > **A NOTE ABOUT SUPPORT:** We’re here to help troubleshoot bugs, but please don't set expectations early as the support forums at WordPress.org are only checked once a week.
-All the support of the Dynamic Featured Image plugin will now be provided from within [this support forum](http://ankitpokhrel.com.np/blog/forums/forum/dynamic-featured-image-free-version/ "Dynamic Featured Image Support Forum").
+All the support of the Dynamic Featured Image plugin will now be provided from within [this support forum](http://ankitpokhrel.com/explore/forums/forum/dynamic-featured-image-free-version/ "Dynamic Featured Image Support Forum").

-> Users looking for more timely/in-depth support and extended features are encouraged to check out [Dynamic Featured Image PRO](http://ankitpokhrel.com.np/blog/downloads/dynamic-featured-image-pro/ "Dynamic Featured Image PRO").
+> Users looking for more timely/in-depth support and extended features are encouraged to check out [Dynamic Featured Image PRO](http://ankitpokhrel.com/explore/dynamic-featured-image-pro/ "Dynamic Featured Image PRO").

 > **FEATURES OF PRO VERSION**
   – Settings Page to control the visibility of DFI metabox.